Cubeir/Vanilla-RTX/README.md

-# Vanilla-RTX-Normals
+# Vanilla-RTX

-Vanilla RTX Normals is a Vanilla Based PBR Resource Pack for Minecraft RTX on Bedrock Edition.
+Vanilla RTX is a Vanilla Based PBR Resource Pack for Minecraft RTX on Bedrock Edition.

 ⚠️ Windows 10 - Bedrock Edition +1.16.200 Only ⚠️